Jayavarman II: Background and early life

+Universal monarch and expansion of empire

-Jayavarman II is widely regarded as the king that set the foundation of the Angkor period in Cambodian history, beginning with the grandiose consecration ritual he conducted in 802 on Mount Mahendraparvata, now known as Phnom Kulen.
+Jayavarman II is widely regarded as the king who set the foundation of the Angkor period in Cambodian history, beginning with the grandiose consecration ritual he conducted in 802 on Mount Mahendraparvata, now known as Phnom Kulen.
 At that ceremony, he was proclaimed a universal monarch (Kamraten jagad ta Raja in Khmer) or devaraja (ទេវរាជ in Khmer).

-An inscription from the Sdok Kak Thom temple recounts that at Mahendraparvata, Jayavarman II took part in a ritual performed by the brahmin Hiranyadama, and his chief priest Lord Sivakaivalya, which consecrated him as a chakravartin, or Lord of the universe.
+An inscription from the Sdok Kak Thom temple recounts that at Mahendraparvata, Jayavarman II took part in a ritual performed by the Brahmin Hiranyadama, and his chief priest Lord Sivakaivalya, which consecrated him as a chakravartin, or Lord of the universe.

 Records suggest that Jayavarman and his followers moved over the course of some years from southeast Cambodia to the northwest, subduing various principalities along the way.
 Jayavarman II founded Hariharalaya near present-day Roluos, the first settlement in what would later become the Khmer Empire.
 Historian Claude Jacques writes that he first seized the city of Vyadhapura in the southeast, then pushed up the Mekong River to take Sambhupura.
 He later installed himself at another city state, now known as Banteay Prei Nokor, near present-day Kompong Cham.
 Jacques believes that from there he pressed on to Wat Pu, seat of a city-state in present-day southern Laos, then moved along the Dangrek Mountains to arrive in the Angkor region.
 Later he brought pressure on local Khmer leaders located to the west, but they fought back and drove him to the summit of present-day Phnom Kulen, about 50 kilometers east of Angkor, where he declared independence.
 Jacques suggests that this step might have been intended to affirm Jayavarman's authority in the face of strong resistance.